Obstructive Sleep Apnea (OSA): Causes, Symptoms & Treatment

 Mask Discomfort or Irritation

-How Diagnosis Works: Sleep Apnea Test
+How Obstructive Sleep Apnea is Diagnosed

 Illustration of sleep apnea patient using CPAP mask during therapy